-In 2021, the NEOs were granted long-term incentive awards in the form of PSUs and restricted stock, with the actual PSUs and share numbers being determined by using the \$222.24 closing price of the Company's common stock as of the March 1, 2021 grant date.
+In 2022, the NEOs were granted long-term incentive awards in the form of PSUs and restricted stock, with the actual PSUs and share numbers being determined by using the \$311.88 closing price of the Company's common stock as of the March 1, 2022 grant date.
 The compensation committee believes that the mix of PSUs and restricted stock in the proportions described below achieve the desired balance between incentivizing long-term financial performance and retention of the NEOs.

-Sixty percent (60%) of the long-term equity-based incentive compensation awards conveyed to each NEO in 2021 was in the form of PSUs, and was based on the Company's three-year average adjusted earnings per share for each of the three fiscal years of 2021, 2022, and 2023 to align the financial interests of our NEOs with the long-term financial interests of our stockholders.
+Sixty percent (60%) of the long-term equity-based incentive compensation awards conveyed to each NEO in 2022 was in the form of PSUs, and is based on the Company's three-year average adjusted earnings per share for the fiscal year 2022, and for the two-year period of fiscal years 2023 and 2024, to align the financial interests of our NEOs with the long-term financial interests of our stockholders.
+The vesting and actual payout of such PSUs will be determined by averaging the percentile levels of achievement of the adjusted earnings per share for each of the fiscal year 2022 and for the two-year period of fiscal years 2023 and 2024 (between 0% and 200%) as measured against the adjusted earnings per share benchmarks established by the compensation committee.
 This performance metric aligns the long-term incentive awards of both the chief executive officer and the other NEOs with our long-term strategic plan and stated business goal of sustaining profitable growth.